 On this question hangs the balance of good and evil.
 For given the ubiquity of suffering, if it were the case that suffering suffices to eliminate the possibility of eudaimonia, evil would triumph over good.
 Yet, if evil were to triumph over good, then the world would lack the intelligibility that comes from the good and that makes science and metaphysics possible—even for atheists.
 Ayn Rand, for instance, pointed out that if it were not the case that good usually triumphs over evil, insurance companies could not make fortunes.
-Neither would it be the case that the body would have restorative powers and be able to heal cuts and scrapes, nor the case that ecosystems devastated by fires are not forever left bereft of vegetation and wildlife.
-The metaphysics of good entailed by the intelligibility of being and the ability for good to triumph over evil thus makes it reasonable to hope that suffering cannot eliminate the possibility of attaining eudaimonia.
+Neither would it be the case that the body has restorative powers able to heal cuts and scrapes, nor the case that ecosystems devastated by fires are not forever left bereft of vegetation and wildlife.
+The metaphysics of good entailed by the intelligibility of being and the ability for good to triumph over evil thus makes it reasonable to hope that suffering need not eliminate the possibility of attaining eudaimonia.

-The rationality of such hope increases when one considers that the metaphysics of being shows the rational necessity of an omnipotent and beneficent first cause of goodness and being.
-The God thus required by the metaphysics of being and good can permit evil only as long as evil does not triumph.
-But evil would triumph, if undeserved suffering would preclude eudaimonia.
-The metaphysics of being and good, thus, make it rational to believe in God and entrust oneself and one’s suffering to His generosity and goodness.
-For, since suffering does not erase the objective truths about goodness, metaphysics, and God, it is rational to hope that suffering—even when fatal—cannot preclude eudaimonia.
+The rationality of such hope increases when one considers that the metaphysics of good and being shows the rational necessity of an omnipotent and beneficent first cause.
+The God thus required by the metaphysics of good and being can permit evil only as long as evil does not triumph.
+But evil would triumph, if undeserved suffering would necessarily preclude eudaimonia.
+The metaphysics of good and being, thus, make it also rational to believe in God, and to entrust oneself and one’s suffering to His generosity and goodness.
+For, since suffering does not erase the objective truths about goodness, metaphysics, and God, it is rational to hope that suffering—even when fatal—does not make eudaimonia impossible.
 Socrates, the paradigmatic philosopher, said we are to “look forward to death with confidence and fix [our] minds on this one belief, which is certain, [namely], that nothing can harm a good man either in life or after death, and his fortunes are not a matter of indifference to the gods.”

 It is the failure to hope for eudaimonic compensation that enables suffering to derail practical reason and make one not care about adhering to the moral truths that one knows.
 This means that suffering challenges us to remain morally motivated.
 And since ultimately only goodness motivates, suffering challenges one to find a good able to overcome the evil of suffering.
 For instance, it is the love of the child that motivates the mother to suffer through pregnancy and childbirth.
 Great suffering requires even greater goods to remain morally motivated.
 Perhaps some suffering is so awful that only God Himself can be adequate compensation.
 If so, there are situations where only a believer in God could remain motivated to act morally.
-Whether or not this is the case, the absence of moral motivation in the presence of intense suffering and despair does not rewire human nature away from its eudaimonic fulfillment, or destroy the soul’s immortality, while also eviscerating the metaphysics of good and being.
-Since human nature establishes the identity of eudaimonia and sets the objective parameters of morality, these do not change as long as there are human beings.
+Whether or not this is the case, the absence of moral motivation in the presence of intense suffering and despair does not rewire human nature away from its eudaimonic fulfillment, eviscerate the metaphysics of good and being, destroy the soul’s immortality, or vaporize God.
+Suffering cannot then destroy the rationality of hoping for eventually attaining eudaimonia.
+In brief, since human nature establishes the identity of eudaimonia and sets the objective parameters of morality, these do not change as long as there are human beings.
 Consequently, any impossibility of achieving eudaimonia here and now neither makes the hope for attaining eudaimonia in the future irrational nor vitiates moral obligations based on eudaimonic necessity.
 The argument from suffering thus fails.

 Fourth Possible Rebuttal: The Compatibility of Suffering and Eudaimonia